microsoft/fast/packages/fast-form-generator-react/README.md

 />
 ```

-**orderByPropertyNames** - Properties can be assigned category with titles to give the form more structure.
+**orderByPropertyNames** - Properties can be assigned a category with titles to give the form more structure.
 They can also be weighted, an example of displaying properties related to content on top of properties which relate to formatting:

 *This also tells the form generator to only display categories once there are 4 or more and gives a default category weight*